 The year 2020 was unlike any other.
 Finding ways for New Yorkers to come together in person proved a challenging but rewarding task—one that accompanied an unequivocal, burgeoning sense of community.
-New social clubs like
+New social clubs like Good Co.
+Bike Club sprang up and helped lead the way.

 The Brooklyn-based organization held countless rides throughout NYC last year, creating a fun, inclusive environment and a mental and physical outlet open to all levels of cyclists.
 And though open to riders of all backgrounds, Good Co. specifically caters to Black New Yorkers.
 Filling a void for connection in the height of the pandemic fast-tracked Good Co.’s growth, with brand evangelists across the five boroughs.